John-Stanek/DroneRescue/labs/lab03_memory/README.md

 ### Submitting your Checkpoint 2 (staring Monday, 9/27/2021)

-Submit your work by uploading the following files to Gradescope for the Checkpoint2 assignment (which will be available starting Monday evening, September 27, 2021).
-We will inspect your code quality (no memory leaks, efficient memory paradignms, secure, etc...) and design in grading this assignment.
+Submit your work by uploading the following files to Gradescope for the Checkpoint 2 assignment (which will be available starting Monday evening, September 27, 2021).
+We will inspect your code quality (no memory leaks, efficient memory paradigms, secure, etc...) and design in grading this assignment.

  - Makefile
  - image.h